vuejs/vetur/docs/interpolation.md

 ## Completion

 Completion now works a little bit differently than the other language features.
-Mainly because completion works off a Syntactically incomplete file and the generic compiler from Vue templaet to virtual TypeScript file cannot handle that yet.
+Mainly because completion works off a Syntactically incomplete file and the generic compiler from Vue template to virtual TypeScript file cannot handle that yet.

 Completion: